wivoliveira/CAP-394/3_EDA.md

-In addition, the 'df_wrs' dataframe describes which Brazilian state each grid covers (at least most of their area).
+In addition, the 'df_wrs' dataframe describes which Brazilian state each grid covers the most.
 This dataframe also identifies which grids do not present the minimum coverage area required in this study.

 ```python